pranujm/SQL-tutorial/README.md

 # sql-practice
-Learning beginner, intermediate, and advanced SQL.
+Learning beginner, intermediate, and advanced SQL using MySQL.